Karen Adrienne is the owner and director of Artdogs Studios and Circling the Square Fine Art Press.

 “Something special happens when Karen Adrienne takes a walk.
 Nature flattens out into shimmering planes of color, mark, and movement, and these reflect an emotional conversation with a piece of sky, water, night, or moment of transformation.
 Each individual print is made utilizing the unique qualities of a printing press to capture ink, folds and embossing all at the same time.
 Through both intention and chance, the original vision and emotional connection to nature is re-awakened for the artist and the viewer.”
 David Morgan, Green Lion Gallery

 Karen has received numerous grants, awards and artist residencies, which have promoted and fostered her work.
-Some of these awards have taken her to India, Indonesia, Mexico and Europe.
+Some of these awards have taken her to India, Indonesia, Mexico, Newfoundland, and Europe.
 They have been a rich source of inspiration for her work.

 She was a Professor of Art at the University of Maine at Augusta for 30 years where she taught drawing, printmaking and artists' books.